MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: Ensure you're running the right version of DPM.

+::: moniker-end

+::: moniker range="sc-dpm-2022"
+**Issue**: Support for backing up Windows Server with DPM.

+**Workaround**: DPM 2022 can backup Windows Server 2022, 2019 and 2016.
+For information about supported workloads, see [What can DPM back up](/SystemCenterDocs/dpm/dpm-protection-matrix.md).

+::: moniker-end

 ### DPM can't protect SOFS shares
 **Issue**: DPM can't protect shares on SOFS.